 10) The Big Bench of Prignano sulla Secchia

 Big Benches are large benches scattered all over northern Italy and designed by the American artist Chris Bangle.

 They are particular installations (large-scale benches) which, positioned in strategic and panoramic points, give the opportunity to admire wonderful scenarios.

-The one in Modena is located in Prignano sul Secchia and was inaugurated on 8th August 2020.
+The one in Modena is located in Prignano sulla Secchia and was inaugurated on 8th August 2020.

 It was positioned on Monte Pedrazzo, at an altitude of 870 meters, and offers visitors a wonderful view of the Tuscan-Emilian Apennines.

-The route is easy and for everyone (even for children) and it takes about 20 minutes from the bar.
+The route is easy and for everyone (even for children, but it’s better if they walk!) and from the parking area it takes about 30 minutes.

 All the places I told you about in this article can be reached in a day from Modena, even if for some of them is necessary to wake up early in the morning.

 If you desire to immerse yourself in the natural beauty of the Modena area, these places are certainly the 10 destinations not to be missed.

 I hope to have given you some interesting ideas for planning wonderful days, full of beauty and relax.